 Confirmation is provided in para 64) of 4.10 Potential Mitigation Measures that "All lighting installations would be designed by a competent lighting professional."
-As the application sites would be situated within the Forest of Bowland AONB and additionally in the case of the Newton in Bowland Compound, within an area noted for its dark skies, is it appropriate to expect the local planning authorities to determine the HARP application without full details of the proposed lighting scheme?
+As the application sites would be situated within the Forest of Bowland AONB which is noted for its dark skies, is it appropriate to expect the local planning authorities to determine the HARP application without full details of the proposed lighting scheme?
 As para 63) states, the proposed lighting will aim to "reduce light spill onto sensitive receptors (including ecological receptors) to below thresholds where significant effects are predicted" but only "where practicable."
 Whilst - especially in the absence of lighting scheme details - it is not clear what this actually means in practice, of even more concern is that the local planning authorities will only get an opportunity to test the effectiveness of the lighting mitigation proposals sometime after the HARP scheme had been approved (should the local authority be minded to do so).
 It would have to be hoped at this late stage that the effects of the proposed lighting scheme could be mitigated to acceptable levels.
 It could be argued that this is an unacceptable risk given the application site's AONB/dark skies location.